A-Z important info

-For urgent maintenance after hours, weekends and holidays please speak directly to the Duty RA (phone 5327 6018).
+For urgent maintenance after hours, weekends and holidays please call 1800 FED SEC.

 By completing a Maintenance Request a resident is agreeing to maintenance and/or operations staff to enter their unit/room to follow up the request.
 If a resident's room/unit has to be entered by contractors or staff, they should be wearing identification in the form of a university staff or contractor badge.
 Residents should ask contractors or staff to produce identification before they enter the room if none are displayed.
 If staff or contractors are unable to produce identification, residents may refuse to let them enter.

 If you notice any maintenance issues around res then report it straight away.
 We aim to address minor maintenance issues (such as blown light bulbs) within one working day.
 Larger issues sometimes take time, so the quicker you let us know about them the faster they get taken care of.
 Don't assume someone else has done it, and it won't matter if it is reported more than once.

 Ballarat: Evening meals are provided in the Dining Room (located in the Albert Coates Complex) from 5.30pm to 7pm, Monday to Thursday during semester.